block 134 Main street putnam

 COMMUNITY ART PROJECT: "A MILLION REASONS TO LOVE PUTNAM"

 We launched our Community Art Project: "A Million Reasons to Love Putnam" on July 1, 2017 during the Downtown Putnam Star Spangled Celebration.
-The idea was the creation of Art Center Education Program Coordinator, Heather Mitchell, and was designed and hand-bound (using the coptic method) by Gallery Manager, Kennedy Marshall.
+The idea was the creation of Art Center Education Program Coordinator, Heather Mitchell, and was designed and hand-bound (using the coptic method) by artist and illustrator, Kennedy Marshall.
 The binding is made of multicolored yarns and is intricately braided with waxed linen thread weaved through natural handmade Italian paper.
 Whether you are a resident, a visitor, a vacationer, or a passerby, we urge you to visit our exceptional gallery and write down one of your reasons why you love Putnam!
 Once the journal is full, it will be donated to the Putnam Visitors' Center for future generations to view, relish, and enjoy!

-now offering private classes & group workshops!!
+we offer private classes & group workshops!!

 for yourself or a group of friends -- organize yours today!